magzoned/Callbacks/README.md

-wark with java callbacks interface
+work with java callbacks interface